twitocode/Tantalum/content/rythmhacks talks.md

 willson
-rae - voice cloning
-how do we tag ai voices to know if its real or not using adverserial networks it is a constant battle between tagging and leave it out
+variation auto encoders - voice cloning how do we tag ai voices to know if its real or not using adversarial networks it is a constant battle between tagging and leave it out

 for video some models add a noise